ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 That’s quite a lot of extra weight to be carting around, if you’re only using the assist occasionally plus you would have the increased drag of the motor when the assist is switched off.

 Most of the lightweight e-bike conversion kits featured below weigh 4kg or under.
-If you fitted one of these kits to an 8kg road bike, you’d have an electric bike that you could easily ride with or without assist.
+If you fitted one of these kits to an 8kg road bike, you’d have an electric bike that you could easily ride with or without assistance.
 If you fancied going for a ride without the extra weight, these kits are easy to remove.
-It only take a matter on minutes to swap out the front wheel (for the original wheel) and hey presto!
+It only takes a matter of minutes to swap out the front wheel (for the original wheel) and hey presto!
 Your bike is returned to normal.

 The top 4 lightest e-bike conversion kits are…

-Unfortunately, there’s not a lot of choice when it comes to a truly lightweight e-bike conversion kit, so I’ve found the 4 best options.
+Unfortunately, there are not a lot of choices when it comes to a truly lightweight e-bike conversion kit, so I’ve found the 4 best options.
 Both the Sywtch and Cytronex C1 have been around for a while and have lots of positive customer reviews to show.
-The Bikee kit is quite new and is currently only available to pre-order, but it does looks promising so I have included it on this list.
+The Bikee kit is quite new and is currently only available to pre-order, but it does look promising so I have included it on this list.

 I have included a budget alternative recommendation that isn’t quite as lightweight, but still comes in at under 5kg and offers excellent value for money.